 If a board member is sued for mismanaging funds or making poor investments, directors and officers insurance can help pay for legal fees.

-A competitor may accuse a company's board members of defamation or stealing intellectual property, which could result in a lawsuit covered by D&O insurance.
+A competitor may accuse a company's board members of defamation or theft of intellectual property, which could result in a lawsuit covered by D&O insurance.

-If board members or executives violate one of the organization’s bylaws, they could be sued by shareholders, employees, or other board members.
+If board members or executives violate one of the organization’s bylaws, they could be sued by shareholders or employees.

 A company's board of directors can be held liable if the organization fails to comply with industry standards or regulations.
 D&O insurance offers protection against such lawsuits.